rng-guy/NFSMWBartender/README.txt

    pursuits can also affect how many "Chasers" the game may spawn in yours, as the total number of cops loaded by the game includes all non-roadblock cars of every active pursuit at once.

- • You must install the "NFSMW LimitAdjuster" mod (LA) by Zolika1351 for game stability if you set any global cop-spawn limit above 8.
+ • You must install the "NFSMW LimitAdjuster" mod (LA) by Zolika1351 for game stability if you set any global cop-spawn limit > 8.
 Without LA, the game will start unloading models and assets because its default cop loader simply cannot handle managing more than 8 vehicles for very long.
    To fully unlock the global cop-spawn limit without taking spawning control away from Bartender, open LA's "NFSMWLimitAdjuster.ini" configuration file and disable EVERYTHING in its "[Options]"